 For the toddler with a big appetite and presumably a heavy lunch, the Cornelia Cat box is actually a back-to-school backpack with adjustable padded shoulder straps, wipe-clean interior, and zippered front pocket for quick access to snacks on the go.

 Zip & Zoe are two fuzzy cartoon characters that lie at the heart of Babymel’s back-to-school backpack collection, and your kids are going to love them.
 Maybe.
 Either way, they’re having a big city adventure on this junior backpack which features a large zipped front pocket, elastic bottle holder, and Zip or Zoe key ring.

 34. Native Monaco Low NP Sneaker

 Native makes “beast free footwear,” which is another way of saying they don’t use animal products.
-The low-cut Monaco, however, would be better classified as being in beast mode: it’s made from slick brushed fiber that’s been debossed with stylish perforations, comes in one of five colors, and is brandished with practically no logos or branding.
+The low-cut Monaco, however, would be better classified as being in beast mode: the back-to-school kids shoes are made from slick brushed fiber that’s been debossed with stylish perforations, comes in one of five colors, and is brandished with practically no logos or branding.

 35. Ping GPS Tracker